-If we are not successful in recruiting sales and marketing personnel or in building a sales and marketing infrastructure, or if we do not successfully enter into appropriate collaboration arrangements, we will have difficulty successfully commercializing MAT2203, MAT2501 or any other product candidates we may develop, which would adversely affect our business, operating results and financial condition.
+If we are not successful in recruiting sales and marketing personnel or in building a sales and marketing infrastructure, or if we do not successfully enter into appropriate collaboration arrangements, we will have difficulty successfully commercializing MAT2203 or any other product candidates we may develop, which would adversely affect our business, operating results and financial condition.
 Outside the United States, we may commercialize our product candidates by entering into collaboration agreements with pharmaceutical partners.
 We may not be able to enter into such agreements on terms acceptable to us or at all.
 In addition, even if we enter into such relationships, we may have limited or no control over the sales, marketing and distribution activities of these third parties.
-Our future revenues may depend heavily on the success of the efforts of these third parties
+Our future revenues may depend heavily on the success of the efforts of these third parties.

-If we are unable to file for approval of MAT2203 or MAT2501 under Section 505(b)(2) of the FDCA or if we are required to generate additional data related to safety and efficacy in order to obtain approval under Section 505(b)(2), we may be unable to meet our anticipated development and commercialization timelines.
+If we are unable to file for approval of MAT2203 under Section 505(b)(2) of the FDCA or if we are required to generate additional data related to safety and efficacy to obtain approval under Section 505(b)(2), we may be unable to meet our anticipated development and commercialization timelines.

-Our current plans for filing the NDAs for MAT2203 and MAT2501 include efforts to minimize the data we will be required to generate in order to obtain marketing approval for this product candidate and therefore reduce the development time.
-We intend to rely on the history of efficacy of amphotericin B, and although we met with the FDA in 2019 and again in 2021 to discuss our development plans for MAT2203, there is no assurance we will satisfy FDA's requirements for approval of MAT2203 under a 505(b)(2) pathway.
-We have not yet met with FDA to discuss the regulatory pathway for MAT2501.
-The timelines for filing and review of our NDAs for MAT2203 and MAT2501 are based on our plan to submit these NDAs under Section 505(b)(2) of the FDCA, which would enable us to rely in part on data in the public domain or elsewhere.
+Our current plans for filing the NDAs for MAT2203 include efforts to minimize the data we will be required to generate to obtain marketing approval for this product candidate and therefore reduce the development time.
+We intend to rely on the history of efficacy of amphotericin B, and although we met with the FDA in 2019, 2021 and again in 2022 to discuss our development plans for MAT2203, there is no assurance we will satisfy FDA's requirements for approval of MAT2203 under a 505(b)(2) pathway.
+The timeline for filing and review of our NDA for MAT2203 is based on our plan to submit the NDA under Section 505(b)(2) of the FDCA, which would enable us to rely in part on data in the public domain or elsewhere.
 We have not yet filed an NDA under Section 505(b)(2) for any product candidate.
-Depending on the data that may be required by the FDA for approval, some of the data may be related to products already approved by the FDA and covered by third-party patents, we would be required to certify that we do not infringe the listed patents or that such patents are invalid or unenforceable.
+Depending on the data that may be required by the FDA for approval, some of the data may be related to products already approved by the FDA.
+If the data relied upon is related to products already approved by the FDA and covered by third-party patents, we would be required to certify that we do not infringe the listed patents or that such patents are invalid or unenforceable.
 As a result of the certification, the third-party would have 45 days from notification of our certification to initiate an action against us.